-If any person is unsure whether a particular circumstance or incident constitutes a data protection breach, the matter should be referred urgently to a line manager or the DPO for guidance.
+If any person is unsure whether a particular circumstance or incident constitutes a data protection breach, the matter should be referred urgently to the Senior Clerk or the Heads of Chambers for guidance.

-ICO Guidance provides that if a source of data is lost or stolen, but that the risk of personal data actually being released is unlikely, such as an encrypted and password-protected laptop being lost, this may not amount to a data breach, but all persons should still report any such potential breach to the DPO for guidance and for a decision to be made as to whether the potential breach should be reported to the ICO or not.
+ICO Guidance provides that if a source of data is lost or stolen, but that the risk of personal data actually being released is unlikely, such as an encrypted and password-protected laptop being lost, this may not amount to a data breach, but all persons should still report any such potential breach for guidance and for a decision to be made as to whether the potential breach should be reported to the ICO or not.

-All personal data breaches involving data subjects who are a member of, employed or otherwise attached to Chambers, such as Chambers' staff, pupils or members, must be reported to the DPO immediately upon discovery.
+All personal data breaches involving data subjects who are a member of, employed or otherwise attached to Chambers, such as Chambers' staff, pupils or members, must be reported to the Senior Clerk and the Heads of Chambers immediately upon discovery.